Sonos Five Stereo Pair Vs KEF LSX II

 Having said that, you do get dual orientation with the Fives so you can stand them up and this is what we would recommend doing for a stereo pair to recreate the aesthetic of bookshelf speakers, or you can lay them down flat and they’ll adjust their EQ to suit.

-You cannot do this with the LSX, but you do get a wider choice of colour options with the LSX II and we’re big fans of the new Soundwave by Terence Conran edition who was an iconic British designer and this was actually one of his final collaborations.
+You cannot do this with the LSX, but you do get a wider choice of colour options with the LSX II and we’re big fans of the Soundwave by Terence Conran edition who was an iconic British designer and this was actually one of his final collaborations.
 Overall from a design perspective, the LSX IIs are a bit more versatile in terms of placement in your room, being that little bit smaller as well as having the edge in terms of the heritage and effort that has gone into the design of these.

 Both can be placed on floor stands if that would work better in your room, giving a good amount of flexibility in terms of placement.